pauloevpr/famcash/README.md

 # TODO

 ## Now

-- disallow selecting category for income; hide it and use hard coded category in the background
 - force income to have a name
 - make expense to have an optional name; move the field down and call it notes
 - summary calculation for current and future months: some up the planned spending from the categories; use it as total spending if it is larger than actual spending